 I’m only mentioning this here as I’ve been asked about this as a day trip a bunch of times.

-But it’s also good to see the new city today and there’s also some great food options to try.
+But it’s also good to see the new city today and there are also some great food options to try.
 Make sure to track down a good okonomiyaki place (Hiroshima is famous for it, as well as Osaka).
 It’s considered Japanese soul food.

 Miyajima Island is fun to explore.
-You can hike to it’s highest point or take a cable car up there for the views, and there is the old temples and shrines to see.
+You can hike to it’s highest point or take a cable car up there for the views, and there are the old temples and shrines to see.

 You would really need to use the shinkansen trains for this trip, time-wise.
 It takes around one and a half hours on the fastest shinkansen each way.

 To get to Miyajima-guchi from Hiroshima there is a local train every 15 minutes from the same train station and takes around 30 minutes.
 Get out on the 9th stop.